LanceMatch/LanceMatch/how-it-works/overview/index.md

 ## How do I connect with my professional?

 After vetting, we introduce you to the 3 perfect candidates for your job.
 From there, it's all up to you.
-We suggest regular communication with your freelancer via email for 1:1 communication, <a href="https://slack.com">Slack</a> for teams, or even <a href="http://en.wikipedia.org/wiki/Internet_Relay_Chat">IRC</a> for development teams.
+We suggest regular communication with your freelancer via email for 1:1 communication, [Slack](https://slack.com) for teams, or even [IRC](http://en.wikipedia.org/wiki/Internet_Relay_Chat) for development teams.